Category Archives: 2022 Films

 Grade: B+

-The twists and turns make Barbarian edge-of-your-seat with some genuinely scary moments.
+The twists and turns make Barbarian an edge-of-your-seat experience with some genuinely scary moments.
 It’s a nice feeling when I can’t predict the ending or am surprised in some way by a horror film’s outcome.

-Horror genre fans alike should enjoy this spooky entry and I know I’ll never go to Detroit, Michigan without thinking of this film.
+Horror genre fans alike should enjoy this spooky entry, and I know I’ll never go to Detroit, Michigan, without thinking of this film.

-Suspicious, but unable to reach her contacts or find another place to stay, she decides to spend the evening, sharing a bottle of wine with the stranger.
+Suspicious, but unable to reach her contacts or find another place to stay, she decides to spend the evening sharing a bottle of wine with the stranger.

-They retire to bed (separately) but when she wakes to find her bedroom door ajar she discovers that there’s more to fear than Keith.
+They retire to bed (separately), but when she wakes to find her bedroom door ajar, she discovers that there’s more to fear than Keith.

 A lot more.

-The first section of the film deals with this before spinning into another direction which is what makes the film so pleasurable.
+The first section of the film deals with this before spinning into another direction, which is what makes the film so pleasurable.

-The dark, foreboding passageways to nowhere, familiar territory in horror are given fresh life by the use of flashlights and tape measures making the viewer unsure of who or what could be around the corner.
+The dark, foreboding passageways to nowhere, familiar territory in horror, are given fresh life by the use of flashlights and tape measures, making the viewer unsure of who or what could be around the corner.

-I love how the current rundown neighborhood, now avoided by the police and forgotten by everyone else is seen back in the 1980s with well-manicured lawns and freshly painted houses.
+I love how the current rundown neighborhood, now avoided by the police and forgotten by everyone else, is seen back in the 1980s with well-manicured lawns and freshly painted houses.

-This backstory connects to current events which made me feel invested.
+This backstory connects to current events, which made me feel invested.

 There’s even a shred of sympathy given to the main villain.

 Also, when history is revealed, the many living things residing below the house are nowhere to be found.
-Where are they or what happened to them?
+Where are they, or what happened to them?

 Finally, Tess, while an intelligent woman, makes more than one bungled decision that lands her in continuous trouble.